long-covid-hg/pca_projection/docs/project_pc.md

 - `PFILE`: [Recommended] PLINK 2 binary format
 - `BFILE`: [Acceptable] PLINK 1 binary format

+The script will try to invoke `plink2`, but if this command is not available you can also edit the `PLINK2PATH` parameterin the `project_pc.sh` script.

 ## Run the script

 After setting the variables, please run the script.